 3 – A good production – Some enjoyable moments throughout – Better than a night in front of the TV.

-3.5 – An enjoyable production – It isn’t going to set the world alight but enjoyable and worth a visit.
+3.5 – An enjoyable production – Perhaps it won’t set the world alight but enjoyable and definitely worth the effort of seeing.

 4 – A great production – No major flaws, but lacking in a couple of areas – You won’t be disappointed.